 Emry, Lurker of the Loch targets, Echo of Eons

-Below is a chart from Frank Karsten’s CFB article How Many Copies of Any Given Card Should You Put in Your Deck?
-This is a great resource for figuring out how much graveyard hate you want to be playing to make sure you have it when you draw your opening hand.
-I would suggest running between 5-7 pieces in your 75.
+Below is a chart from Frank Karsten’s CFB article, How Many Copies of Any Given Card Should You Put in Your Deck?
+This is an excellent resource for determining how much graveyard hate to include in your deck, helping ensure you have it available in your opening hand.
+I would generally recommend running 5–7 pieces in your 75.

 MVP.
 Endurance